regular-life/Codeforces-CLI-Tool/README.md

 |   |-- getCompiler.py
 |   |-- getQuestionID.py
 |-- cftool                 # Main script (shell script)
-|-- help.txt               # Usage instructions
+|-- LICENSE                # GNU GPL License
 |-- Makefile               # Makefile for installation
+|-- README.md              # Readme of the project
+|-- requirements.txt       # File containing the names and versions of all the packages involved.
+(TIP: you can just do "pip install requirements.txt"
 ```

 ## Getting Started:

-Ensure you have the required packages installed and add the project directory to your PATH using the provided installation script.
-Run cftool with the desired options to interact with Codeforces effortlessly.
+- Ensure that you have the required packages installed and add the project directory to your `PATH` using the provided installation script.

-Please read and make necessary changes in `config/config.yml`.
-Please check and define `YOUR_TERMINAL_RC_FILE` in `scripts/install.sh`
+- Please read and make necessary changes in `config/config.yml`.
+Additionally, check and define `YOUR_TERMINAL_RC_FILE` in `scripts/install.sh`.

-Currently `encrypt.py` has not been used. but it will be implemented soon.
+- Although `encrypt.py` is currently unused, it will be implemented soon.

-This project has been made and tested on Arch Linux.
-Although, I tried my best to make it work on different OS, though, I am not sure how well it may work on other OS and do not guarantee that it will flawlessly.
+- This project has been developed and tested on Arch Linux.
+While efforts have been made to ensure compatibility with different operating systems, flawless performance on all platforms is not guaranteed.

+- Run `cftool` with the desired options to interact with Codeforces effortlessly.

 ## Future Targets: